History

 1961 – Regional Meeting held in Racine.
 Children’s Symphony Concert.

-1963 – $10,000 to Racine County Historical Museum.
+1963 – $10,000 to Racine County Historical Museum (now the Racine Heritage Museum).
 Grand opening of The Attic in November.

 1965 – Continued sponsorship of Youth Concert for another three years.
-Co-sponsored Monument Square Art Fair in June.
+Co-sponsored the Monument Square Art Fair in June.

-1966 – $10,000 Salute to the Arts to commemorate League’s 50th Anniversary and Wustum’s 25th Anniversary.
+1966 – Junior League of Racine worked with the Racine Art Museum (RAM) to launch the juried Watercolor Wisconsin exhibition at RAM’s Wustum Museum of Fine Arts, providing $10,000 for Salute to the Arts to commemorate the League’s 50th Anniversary and Wustum’s 25th Anniversary.

 1967 – Continuation of Children’s Art Program with additional $500.
 Racine Street Project.